danielmoraes/dmoraes.org/projects.md

 **Machine Learning** <sub><sup>(Aug 2012 – Dec 2012)</sup></sub>

-A product ranking algorithm that takes into account its cost-benefit ratio.
+A product ranking algorithm that takes into account the cost-benefit ratio.
 Agreement of 64% according to a test conducted with 79 users.

 {:refdef: style="text-align: center"}